 Papa John's shareholder lawsuit over 'toxic' workplace culture is dismissed

-Papa John's International Inc on Wednesday won the dismissal of a lawsuit accusing the pizza chain and founder John Schnatter of defrauding shareholders by concealing its "toxic" workplace environment.

-NEW YORK: Papa John's International Inc on Wednesday won the dismissal of a lawsuit accusing the pizza chain and founder John Schnatter of defrauding shareholders by concealing its "toxic" workplace environment.
+NEW YORK: Papa John's International on Wednesday (Feb 3) won the dismissal of a lawsuit accusing the pizza chain and founder John Schnatter of defrauding shareholders by concealing its "toxic" workplace environment.

 She found no proof the alleged problems would materially hurt Papa John's results, and said the company's public statements about its culture were "immaterial puffery" and too general to support a securities fraud claim.